scossar/converse.nvim/README.md

 - `:ConverseSendSelection` - send the selected text to Claude (can also be triggered with a keybinding)
 - `:ConverseTemp` - adjust Claude's temperature setting (0-1)
 - `:ConverseSystem` - set the system prompt.
 It defaults to an empty string, which works well for a lot of uses.
-You'll notice a difference in tone from what you get from`claude.ai` though.
+You'll notice a difference in tone from what you get from `claude.ai` though.
+- `:MarkdownFileIdAddField` - supplied by `markdown-fileid.nvim`.
+Adds a file ID key/value pair to a front matter section at the top of the file.
+If you attempt to run `:ConverseSendSelection` before adding the file ID front matter, you'll get a message asking you to run the `:MarkdownFileIdAdd` command.

 ## Notes

 The plugin is currently only intended to be used with markdown files.
-That's not enforced, but markdown syntax is inserted with Claude's response.
+That's not enforced (yet), but markdown syntax is inserted with Claude's response.

 Each markdown file maps to a JSON file that's saved in the `conv_dir`.
-The full path to the markdown file is prepended to the file name.
-For example `~/path/to/my_new_markdown_file.md` is saved to `~/.local/share/converse/conversations/path_to_my_new_markdown_file.json`.
+The file ID added by `:MarkdownFileIdAddField` is used to match each markdown file with the relevant JSON file.

 The text you send to Claude, and Claude's responses are saved to the file.
 For example: